 • If Airhub is selling Vodafone eSIMs for global use without Vodafone’s systems recognizing it as such, that’s a reseller-side misconfiguration, not my fault.

 Airhub does not provide an unlimited data eSIM plan for South Africa.
-All of its available plans list a finite data cap, the largest being a 40GB plan valid for 30 days and priced at $45.00 USD.
+All available plans have fixed data allowances measured in gigabytes.